lzino90/vaccine_siq/README.md

 ORGANIZATION:

-The file "FIG2.m" generates Figure 2 of the paper.
+The folder ECC contains the files for paper 1).
+The folder JOURNAL contains the files for paper 2).
+In both folders, the file "FIG#.m" generates Figure # of the paper.